Transport in Tyne and Wear: Tyne and Wear Metro

-The Tyne and Wear Metro has a simple fare structure, with the network being split in to three zones (A, B and C).
+The Tyne and Wear Metro has a simple fare structure, with the network being split into three zones (A, B and C, with an additional zone D for Northumberland Line services operated on the National Rail network).
 Tickets are offered as single, day, week, four-weekly and annual.

 Metro season tickets (weekly, four-weekly and annual) covering zone A are valid on bus services 53 and 54, as well as bus service Q3 between St Peter's Basin and Haymarket.

 All Metro tickets (excluding single journey tickets) covering all zones are valid for travel on the Shields Ferry.

 Further discounts are available for infrequent travellers with Pop PAYG, for students and young people with Pop & Pop Blue, and concessionary pass holders with a Metro Gold Card.
+It is also possible to use a smartphone via Popcard app on Android.

 Shields Ferry

 The Shields Ferry has a simple fare structure, offering single, day, week and four week tickets, as well as a carnet (10 tickets).

 All Metro tickets (excluding single journey tickets) covering all zones are valid for use on the Shields Ferry.

 During 2020, up to three children (under 11) can travel on the Shields Ferry for free at weekends, with a fare paying adult.